jebreuer/titanic-challenge/README.md

 - [Tilt](https://tilt.dev/) (v0.30.0 or later)
 - Docker
 - Kubernetes cluster (e.g., Docker Desktop with Kubernetes enabled)
+- Helm
+- a working shell environment with curl and jq available

 ### Using Tilt for Development